jhalon/jhalon.github.io/_posts/2020-04-14-utilizing-syscalls-in-csharp-1.md

 Now, we learned that delegates are similar to C++ function pointers, but delegates are fully object-oriented, and unlike C++ pointers to member functions, delegates encapsulate both an object instance and a method.
 We also know that they allow methods to be passed as parameters and can also be used to define callback methods.

 Since delegates are so well versed in the data they can accept, there's something cool that we can do with all this data.

 For example, let's say we execute a native windows function such as [VirtualAlloc](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc) which allows us to reserve, commit, or change the state of a region of pages in the virtual address space of the calling process.
-This function will return to us a base address of the allocated region of pages.
+This function will return to us a base address of the allocated memory region.

-Let's say, for this example we allocated some... oh you know... shellcode per say 😏- see where I'm going with this?
+Let's say, for this example, that we allocated some... oh you know... shellcode per say 😏- see where I'm going with this?
 No!?
 Fine... let me explain.

 So if we were able to allocate a memory region in our process that contained shellcode and returned that to our __delegate__, then we can utilize something called [type marshaling](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/type-marshaling) to transform incoming data types to cross between managed and native code.
 This means that we can go from an unmanaged function pointer to a delegate!
 Meaning that we can execute our assembly or byte array shellcode this way!